PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

                         "server=localhost;user=root;password=1234;database=ef",
                         // Replace with your server version and type.
-                        // For common usages, see pull request #1233. new MySqlServerVersion(8, 0, 21), // use MariaDbServerVersion for MariaDB
+                        // For common usages, see pull request #1233. new MySqlServerVersion(new Version(8, 0, 21)), // use MariaDbServerVersion for MariaDB
                         mySqlOptions => mySqlOptions
                             .CharSetBehavior(CharSetBehavior.NeverAppend))
                     // Everything from this point on is optional but helps with debugging.